-Detailed flood and hazard information can be accessed under the quick links section at www.orc.govt.nz
+Detailed flood and hazard information can be accessed at: www.orc.govt.nz/waterinfo

 • Using the ORC's WaterInfo service gives you the most recent river, lake, and rainfall information for the Lake Wanaka catchment.
 Information is updated hourly during floods.
 To get alerts about flood events straight to your cellphone, subscribe to ORC's flood alert service (see website on how to do this).